nikolak/RESTool/README.rst

 those operating systems and browsers are not supported so I can not guarantee that the issue you're having will be fixed.

+**Important:** As of version 0.2.0 the log file *may* contain some personal data, or even passwords (if they are saved using RES) you should remove any personal data you're not comfortable with sharing from the log file before submitting it.

 FAQs
 ====